How to Make Concrete Countertops

 Vibrate the Concrete

-To reduce voids, concrete should be vibrated from time to time.
+To eliminate voids, the concrete should be vibrated from time to time.
 The easiest way to do this is to tap the sidewalls with a rubber mallet.
-Some do-it-yourselfers prefer to press a vibrating electric tool such an orbital sander or a hammer drill against the sidewalls.
+Some do-it-yourselfers prefer to press a vibrating electric tool such as an orbital sander or a hammer drill against the sidewalls.
+If possible, vibrate the bottom of the form, as well.

 Screed the Concrete

 Continue mixing and pouring concrete over the top of the mesh until the concrete exceeds the top of the mold.
-Vibrate the mold one final time, then screed off the excess concrete with the scrap two-by-four.
+Vibrate the mold one final time, then screed off the excess concrete with the scrap piece of 2x4 board.
 Trowel the concrete smooth with the masonry trowel.
+Even though this will form the bottom of the countertop, you will want it to be relatively smooth so that it will properly mount.

 Let the Concrete Cure

-Cover the concrete countertop with sheet plastic and let it cure for at least two full days.
+Cover the concrete countertop with sheet plastic.
 Occasionally apply a light spray mist to the concrete with the spray bottle and cover again.
+Leave for a minimum of 18 hours before de-molding.
+Preferably, let the concrete cure for 3 full days to reach 2,500 psi hardness.

 Remove the Mold

-Sand the top of the countertop with 220 grit paper.
+Sand the top of the countertop with 220-grit paper.
 If voids appear, fill with a mix of Portland cement and acrylic fortifier.
-Let the slurry filler dry, then sand again.
+Let the slurry filler dry, then sand again with 320-grit sandpaper.

 Seal the Countertop